Hello, graduate. Congratulations on your accomplishments and a job well done!

-I’m not speaking of speed limits and tax laws.
-There are, of course, plenty of rules that DO exist, with real consequences for breaking them.
-You’ll need to identify the ones that DON’T exist, and disregard them like it’s your job.
+I’m not speaking of speed limits and tax laws, a few of the rules that DO exist and carry real consequences for breaking them.
+You’ll need to identify the ones that DON’T exist and disregard them like it’s your job.

 Because it is.

 It will help if you can keep close the five-year-old that still lives within you.
 It will not take long to realize that being an adult is not all it was cracked up to be.
-Adulthood has its perks, not the least of which is that now, finally, YOU are the boss of you.
-Life is a choose-your-own adventure.
+But Adulthood does have its perks, not the least of which is that now, finally, YOU are the boss of you.
+Life is a choose-your-own-adventure.
 That’s right: the choices are finally yours.
 Don’t abdicate this power to anyone else.

 So listen to your inner child reminding you that it’s ok to eat dessert first once in a while, jump in puddles, and flaunt your weirdness.